JigglyNoahPuff/TrelliscopeJS/README.md

 Brigham Young Idaho universities Data Science Society is compromised of Students that are driven by curiosity and interested in how data-driven decisions are made and those that have an eye for visualization and how information is communicated.
 The single mission of the BYUI Data Science Society is to build employable skills for careers related to data science.
 ### The Use Case We came up with
 The Primary purpose of focusing on the Trelliscope RStudio package was to create an image labeling tool that Data Scientists could use to help correctly label image data.
 Those who have created and completed CNN Projects know that labeling images can be a long and tedious process, the hope of this project was to help make image labeling less tedious.
-### Eventually... the use cases out team members did

 ## Getting Started Installation and Requirements
 ```